Close Navigation

 Seguro approval

-Completing a PQQ can seem like a daunting task.
+Completing a PQQ can seem Daunting

-There are lots of sections and information about your company that you may not have had to think about before.
+Here are out Top Ten tips for completing a PQQ, there are lots of sections and information about your company that you may not have had to think about before.
 Submitting a good PQQ doesn’t mean it will be a winning PQQ but it does mean you have a much better chance if you have shown you have taken the time to complete it properly.

 It goes without saying a good PQQ has no errors or information missing and that you have answered all questions as fully as you can.